 What he created was a grand and stately structure in a sort of Romanesque Renaissance style.
 The strange thing is that, despite much modernising and functional changes, we still experience largely the same building that visitors encountered in the 1880s.
 Its magnificent and spacious foyer with its light cupolas and the Grand Auditorium, which seats about 1800, gives us a good idea of the best of 19th-century Swedish architecture.
-Above the entrance to the Aula we read the often-quoted words of the 18th-century philosopher Thomas Thorild: ‘It is a great thing to think freely, but it is greater still to think correctly.’
+Above the entrance to the Aula we read the often-quoted words of the 18th-century philosopher Thomas Thorild: “To think freely is great, but to think rightly is greater.”

 The erection of the building constituted a great step forward in terms of teaching.
 The building offered a number of classrooms, many of which are still in use.
 Previously teaching had been carried out in the Gustavianum, in two cold, unheated rooms.